+Last year attendees found the session helpful and informative, so we were honored to bring it to you all again.
 Scroll down to view the slides.
 We hope the presentation is beneficial in helping you go from good to great and ace your marketplace fundraise.

 Battery Ventures provides investment advisory services solely to privately offered funds.
 Battery Ventures neither solicits nor makes its services available to the public or other advisory clients.
 For more information about Battery Ventures’ potential financing capabilities for prospective portfolio companies, please refer to our website.